martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 ## ''Code is read much more often than it is written'' (G. van Rossum)

 While coding you may spend of a few hours (days) on a piece of code and when you will be done with it you will not write it again.
 Nevertheless there is a very high chance that you will read it again.
 If the piece of code is part of an on-going project you will have to remember what that code does and why you actually wrote it.
 Hence, readability counts!
 Remembering what a code does after a few weeks/months is not easy.
 If you follow the standard guidelines it will greatly help you (and save you a lot of time!).

-It is also never too late to start writing clean code!
+In addition, if multiple people are looking at the code and developing with you, writing readable code is paramount.
+If people have to decipher your coding style before actually trying to understand what you are coding that will become very difficult.
+PEP8 provides a standardisation of the python coding style.

 ##